 Reproduction is a natural biological process for every animal species to propagate parental genetic traits to the next generation.

-But, unfortunately, some reproductive functional deficit can restrict the natural propagation of genetic trait and the outcome is clinically termed as infertility.
+But, unfortunately, some reproductive functional deficits can restrict the natural propagation of genetic trait, and the outcome is clinically termed as infertility.

 Advancement of medical science offers several reproduction techniques to overcome infertility issues.
 Surrogacy is a type of assisted reproduction technique, derived from a Latin term “Surrogates”, which means a substitute.

 Surrogacy opts when an infertile couple is unable to carry and deliver a baby due to physical or mental challenges.
 In surrogacy, a woman gets pregnant to deliver a child to another person or couple.

 The first traditional surrogacy was described in the Old Testament of the Bible, which was happened almost 2000 years BC.

 There are two types of surrogacy mainly practiced all over the globe, i.e. traditional and gestational.
 The traditional surrogacy is scientifically explained as the artificial process by which the sperm of the intended father is inseminated to the surrogate mother.

 In this case, the surrogate mother is a genetic parent of the offspring, as her eggs are used for fertilization.
 Whereas, the in-vitro fertilization process is utilized in gestational surrogacy to generate an embryo of the intended parents or by using donor’s sperm or oocyte.

 It is then implanted into a surrogate’s uterus.
 In gestational surrogacy, there is no genetic connection between offspring and surrogate, only women who carry the fetus has a role as a gestational carrier.
 Clinically, these two types of surrogacy arrangements are usually practiced, which include Altruistic surrogacy and Commercial surrogacy.